aws-ia/terraform-aws-eks-blueprints/DIRECTION_v5.md

 1. EKS Blueprints will remove its Amazon EKS cluster Terraform module components (control plane, EKS managed node group, self-managed node group, and Fargate profile modules) from the project.
 In its place, users are encouraged to utilize the [`terraform-aws-eks`](https://github.com/terraform-aws-modules/terraform-aws-eks) module which meets or exceeds nearly all of the functionality of the EKS Blueprints v4.x cluster module.
 This includes the Terraform code contained at the root of the project as well as the `aws-eks-fargate-profiles`, `aws-eks-managed-node-groups`, `aws-eks-self-managed-node-groups`, and `launch-templates` modules which will all be removed from the project.
 2. The `aws-kms` module will be removed entirely.
 This was consumed in the root project module for cluster secret encryption.
 In its place, users can utilize the KMS key creation functionality of the [`terraform-aws-eks`](https://github.com/terraform-aws-modules/terraform-aws-eks) module or the [`terraform-aws-kms`](https://github.com/terraform-aws-modules/terraform-aws-kms) module if they wish to control the key separately from the cluster itself.
-3. The `emr-on-eks` module will be removed entirely; its replacement can be found in the addons under [`emr-on-eks`](https://github.com/aws-ia/terraform-aws-eks-blueprints-addons/tree/main/modules/kubernetes-addons/emr-on-eks) and you can see an example of its usage under the [`emr-on-eks-fargate`](https://github.com/aws-ia/terraform-aws-eks-blueprints/tree/05da30c58f3596faa5c9e6a400c6b70a074d3a2c/examples/analytics/emr-on-eks-fargate) example.
+3. The `emr-on-eks` module will be removed entirely; its replacement can be found in the new external module [`terraform-aws-emr`](https://github.com/terraform-aws-modules/terraform-aws-emr/tree/master/modules/serverless).
-4. The `irsa` and `helm-addon` modules will be removed entirely; we have released a new external module [`terraform-aws-eks-kubernetes-addon`](https://github.com/aws-ia/terraform-aws-kubernetes-addon) that is available on the Terraform registry that replicates/replaces the functionality of these two modules.
+4. The `irsa` and `helm-addon` modules will be removed entirely; we have released a new external module [`terraform-aws-eks-blueprints-addon`](https://github.com/aws-ia/terraform-aws-eks-blueprints-addon) that is available on the Terraform registry that replicates/replaces the functionality of these two modules.
 This will now allow users, as well as partners, to create their own addons that are not natively supported by EKS Blueprints more easily and following the same process as EKS Blueprints.
 5. The `aws-eks-teams` module will be removed entirely; its replacement will be the new external module [`terraform-aws-eks-blueprints-teams`](https://github.com/aws-ia/terraform-aws-eks-blueprints-teams) that incorporates the changes customers have been asking for in https://github.com/aws-ia/terraform-aws-eks-blueprints/issues/842
+6. The integration between Terraform and ArgoCD has been removed in the initial release of v5.
+The team is currently investigating better patterns and solutions in conjunction with the ArgoCD and FluxCD teams that will provide a better, more integrated experience when using a GitOps based approach for cluster management.
+This will be released in a future version of EKS Blueprints v5 and is tracked [here](https://github.com/aws-ia/terraform-aws-eks-blueprints-addons/issues/114)

 ### Resulting Project Structure